MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/remote-learning-edu.md

 **Higher education staff, educators, and students** can use the default (global) policies.
 You can adjust policies to add more functionality to Teams, including [translation capabilities](messaging-policies-in-teams.md#messaging-policy-settings) and [automatic meeting transcription](meetings-policies-recording-and-transcription.md#allow-transcription).

 **Primary-secondary school students** may need restricted capabilities.
-It's recommended that student policy changes be made to the 'Global (Org-wide default)' polices.
+It's recommended that student policy changes be made to the 'Global (Org-wide default)' policy.

 **Primary-secondary school staff and educators** should be assigned policies that grant key capabilities, like allowing private chat and meeting scheduling.
 [Assign these policies in bulk to your staff and educators](batch-group-policy-assignment-edu.md).